 06 of 10

-Transform an ordinary juice or milk carton into a charming bird feeder to hang in your garden.
+With this tutorial from Red Ted Art, transform an ordinary juice or milk carton into a charming bird feeder to hang in your garden.
 Once adults make the cuts in the sides to make the wings and make a cut in the tummy (where the birds will be able to poke their heads in to enjoy their feast), kids can help paint and decorate the bird feeder.
 Make several and hang them in the garden.
 Then, you can sit back and bird-watch as your fine feathered friends come to enjoy the delicious bird feed.

 07 of 10